Serifos

 Tip: on our Map of ferries, you can see all the available ferry routes from Serifos, so that you can easily organize your island hopping in the Cyclades.

-Avlomonas beach, the beach closest to the port of Livadi
+Avlomonas beach close to the village and port of Livadi in Serifos, Greece

 Serifos ferry: schedules and tickets

 There are frequent ferry routes from the port of Piraeus in Athens to Serifos.
 During the summer months, you can catch a ferry to Serifos daily.
-The Piraeus - Serifos route is serviced by various ferry companies and the journey duration is 5 hours with standard vessels and 2.5 hours with high speed vessels.
+The Piraeus - Serifos ferry route is serviced by various ferry companies and the journey duration is 4.5-5 hours with standard vessels and 2-2.5 hours with high-speed vessels.

 Book cheap ferry tickets to Serifos on Ferryhopper with no hidden fees!
 Find all you need to know about Serifos ferries, including departure times, discounts and prices, and organize your trip to the Cycladic islands with just a few clicks.
 Get ready to discover this paradise and experience your dreamy vacation!